 It was very efficient and traveled fast.
 Just like successful phishing campaigns we see today.

 How We Secure the Human Operating System

 At Nuance, we take security very seriously.
-My team’s mission is to ensure the safety and security of Nuance and our customers.
+The Global Security Team’s mission is to ensure the safety and security of Nuance and our customers.